Nordic Educational Research Association NERA / Nordisk Förening för Pedagogisk Forskning NFPF

 7§ The Board

 The Board consists of nine (9) members, including the president (chairperson), at least one from each of the following countries: Denmark, Finland, Iceland, Norway, Sweden, and five (5) substitutes, one from each country.
 The president, other Board members, and deputies are elected by the annual Delegates’ Assembly for one year.
-The president can be re-elected for four years consecutively.
+The president can be elected for three years consecutively.
 It is desirable that the presidency alternates between the countries.
 The Board elects, among its members, a vice president, a secretary and a treasurer.
 However, the treasurer need not be a member of the Board.
 The Board is summoned by the president, or in case of impediment, the vice president.
 The Board forms a quorum, when at least four members (or their deputies) besides the president – or in case of impediment – the vice president, are present.
 The Board can, when necessary, meet per capsulam.
 It rests upon the Board to lead the activities in accordance with the decisions taken by the Delegates’ Assembly.
 The Board prepares the agenda for the Delegates’ Assembly, makes up a budget and a plan of action.
 Within the confines of accessible resources the Board is responsible for carrying out decisions taken by the Assembly.
 For special assignments the Board can appoint sub-committees.
 In such a sub-committee at least one Board member should be included.
 The president chairs the deliberations during Board meetings as well as the general association meetings, except the Annual Delegates’ Assembly.
 In case of impediment, the vice-president takes over the president’s responsibilities.